AleksanderKlap/sandbox-embedded-linux/README.md

 ### BUGS:

-- scripts in the docker image have same name as program binary - thus does not trigger it as it catches itself with ps | grep and thinks is running aready (will fix next push)
+- scripts in the docker image have same name as program binary - thus does not trigger it as it catches itself with ps | grep and thinks is running aready _(FIXED)_
-- frame_analysis does not stop when the frames in the buffer are finished?(change te buffer to FIFO queue)
+- frame analysis does not stop when the frames in the buffer are finished? _('fixed' with feof for now)_

 ### 1. Embedded linux made with buildroot - based on config: